-When an Information Resource(s) is purchased or renewed, the Business System Steward is responsible for ensuring that the relevant Data Steward(s) is(are) notified in order for the Data Steward to carry out their responsibilities as provided herein.
+When an Information Resource(s) is purchased or renewed, the Information System Steward is responsible for ensuring that the relevant Data Steward(s) is(are) notified in order for the Data Steward to carry out their responsibilities as provided herein.

 Data should only be Processed by the University to satisfy a legitimate business purpose and in a legal manner.